arshsinghphd/TeamActivities/Module03/README.md

 ### Example:

 I have been given the task of calculating the difference between two colors using the euclidean distance formula.
-I have been given the following code to start with.
 RGB stands for the red, green, blue color values.
 You will explore them in Homework 03.
+The formula can be represented as

 $$\frac{\sqrt{(R1-R2)^2+(G1-G2)^2+(B1-B2)^2}}{441}$$